TurbineCSS/Turbine/readme.md

 **→ [Online documentation][2]**

-Turbine is a collection of PHP-powered tools that are designed to decrease css devolopment time and web developer headache.
+Turbine is a collection of PHP-powered tools that are designed to decrease css development time and web developer headache.
 This includes:

  - A new, minmal syntax – the less you have have to type, the more you get done
  - Packing, gzipping and automatic minification of multiple style files